YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 1. Log in to Moodle with your Faculty Administrator account
 2. Navigate to Site Home or Dashboard
-3. Click on "Absence Request" in the navigation menu (may be in the "More" menu)
+3. Click on "Absence Reporting" in the navigation menu (may be in the "More" menu)
 4. Select "Faculty Absence Report"

 ### Report Filtering Options